Skerwe/Advent-of-Code-2021/README.md

 TODO: how to run the application for a specific day.

-After running the application the final output of the challenges can be found in the console/terminal/shell.
+The final output of the challenge is printed to the console.

 ## Maven Site and Reports